chriswmann/aoc2024/README.md

 # Advent of Code 2024

-AoC 2024 in rust (but already two days behind).
+AoC 2024 in rust.

+Note: I used the regex crate's `pattern` feature for Day 3, which requires nightly rust.